dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsDeveloperGuide.md

 #### Deploying changes to the live site

-Work is merged into the main branch at the end of each sprint, which will deploy it to the live dashboard site.
+The development branch will be merged into the main branch at the end of each sprint, which will deploy all changes on that branch to the live dashboard site.
 This will usually include several different pieces of work that have been merged into the development branch during the sprint.

-1.	**Analyst:** The project lead will ask you to create a pull request from development into main.
+1.	**Analyst:** The project lead will ask an analyst to create a pull request from development into main.
 The name of the pull request should be the version number for the update (e.g. V1.5.1).
 In the description for the PR, summarise the changes that are included in this update (you should be able to find this out by looking at closed pull requests that have been merged to development and tagged with the version number).
-Also add the ‘Update to main’ checklist from the annex [[ADD!!]].
+Also add the ‘Update to main’ checklist into the PR description (found in the annex [[ADD!!]].)

 > [!IMPORTANT] You will sometimes get a warning on the PR that the branch is out of date with main.
 If you see this warning, click the button next to it to update the branch.
-This does not produce any meaninful changes, it just updates the commit history to include a 'merge commit' of the previous merge into main.
+This does not produce any meaninful changes, it just updates the commit history to include a record of the previous merge into main.

 3.	**Analyst:** Assign two reviewers to the branch:
       1. Any member of the project team, ideally someone with minimal